dotnet/docs/docs/core/whats-new/dotnet-8.md

 ## Native AOT support

-The option to [publish as native AOT](../deploying/native-aot/index.md) was first introduced in .NET 7.
-Publishing an app with native AOT creates a fully self-contained version of your app that doesn't need a runtime&mdash;everything is included in a single file. .NET 8 brings the following improvements to native AOT publishing:
+The option to [publish as Native AOT](../deploying/native-aot/index.md) was first introduced in .NET 7.
+Publishing an app with Native AOT creates a fully self-contained version of your app that doesn't need a runtime&mdash;everything is included in a single file. .NET 8 brings the following improvements to Native AOT publishing:

 - Adds support for the x64 and Arm64 architectures on *macOS*.
-- Reduces the sizes of native AOT apps on Linux by up to 50%.
-The following table shows the size of a "Hello World" app published with native AOT that includes the entire .NET runtime on .NET 7 vs. .NET 8:
+- Reduces the sizes of Native AOT apps on Linux by up to 50%.
+The following table shows the size of a "Hello World" app published with Native AOT that includes the entire .NET runtime on .NET 7 vs. .NET 8:

   | Operating system                        | .NET 7  | .NET 8  |
   |-----------------------------------------|---------|---------|